19kirti/MyntraHackerRamp---WeForShe-24---Poll/README.md

 ## About the Poll

 This is a web-based fashion poll for the Myntra Platform built using HTML and CSS.
-It provides an immersive and user-friendly experience for players to cast their vote.
+It provides an immersive and user-friendly experience for players to cast their votes.

 ## Features of the Poll

 - Any option of your choice can be selected
 - Interactive user interface
 - Score tracking
-- Get the total score just after its completion.
+- Get the total score result just after poll completion.

 ## Installation of the Poll